-Our revenue consists primarily of software license fees, professional service fees, and maintenance and support fees.
-All NexJ products are licensed either as a one-time purchase (perpetual license) or subscription fee.
+Our revenue consists primarily of subscription-based software license fees, professional service fees, and maintenance and support fees derived from previous year's perpetual license sales.
 NexJ's solutions can be deployed on premise, hosted in an external data center or hosted as a managed service.
-Pricing for NexJ's on-premise solution is based on a perpetual software license model.
-NexJ's hosted solution is priced as a monthly subscription fee per user.
-Subscription fees are paid annually, in advance.
-A minimum three (3) year commitment is required.
-This option includes maintenance and support.
-Professional services revenue consists of fees charged for customization, implementation, integration and ongoing services associated with our software products.
+All products are priced and sold on a subscription license basis irrespective of the mode of deployment and includes, within the subscription fee, a defined maintenance and support agreement.
+Maintenance and support generally includes ongoing customer support and rights to certain unspecified product updates.
+Subscription fees are payable annually, in advance and typically sold as a three (3) year contractual term.
+Professional services revenue consists of fees charged for configuration, implementation, integration and ongoing services associated with our software products.
 Maintenance and support revenue consists of fees charged for post-delivery customer support on our software products.
-Maintenance fee arrangements generally include ongoing customer support and rights to certain unspecified product updates.
-Our customers typically purchase a combination of software, maintenance and professional services, although the type, mix and quantity of each varies by customer.

 Cost of revenues consists of personnel, travel and other overhead costs related to implementation teams supporting initial deployments and subsequent engagements for additional services revenue on customer projects as well as hosting costs.
-Cost of revenues also includes personnel and overhead costs associated with our customer support team responsible for servicing the maintenance and support revenue earned from customers.
+Cost of revenues also includes personnel and overhead costs associated with our customer support team responsible for servicing the maintenance and support commitments to our customers.